MichaelG2022/MichaelG2022/README.md

 - Hi, my name is Michael Goeres aka @MichaelG2022 on GitHub
-- I’m currently learning Backend Coding through Promineo Tech.
+- I’m currently learning Back End Coding through Promineo Tech.
 - I am in week 17, working on my final project.
 - I look forward to learning new skills and meeting new people.
 - You can reach me by email or LinkedIn